Skip to main content

 The generic resource leverage the YAML format used by the CLI to be used as resource definition in Terraform.

-It's still an exeperimental resource that have many limitations and is subject to breaking changes in future releases.
+This is an experimental resource that has several limitations and is subject to breaking changes in future releases.
+Do not include in your production workflows as this is unsupported.

 More documentation reference